thao4/Note-Reviewer/README.md

 # Usage

 To run the app, use 'python -m app'.
 A URL should appear in the terminal which you can access locally.
+To use the site, you upload a pdf of your choice and process the PDF.
+Once the PDF is loaded and processed successfully, you can ask any question which then a semantic query will look up the three most useful chunks of information in the PDF and pass it as prompt data to the LLMs.
+It will return a curated response or an 'I don't know'.